Opioid Addiction Treatment In Denver

 Like other addictive drugs, opioid use can be tough to identify from an outside perspective and can cause a cycle of dependence and withdrawal when they are abused.
 Some people may become addicted after they were prescribed multiple courses of pain medication, while others may seek out illicit substances such as heroin.
-The end result is often the same — those who use opioids of any type regularly are at high risk for addiction and often develop opioid use disorders.
-This condition may also be called opioid dependence or addiction, depending on the source.
+The end result is often the same — opioid users of any type regularly are at high risk for developing a habit and often develop opioid use disorders.
+This condition may also be called opioid dependence or fixation, depending on the source.

 Other Signs of Addiction

 Signs of addiction or other various substance use disorders may vary from person to person as everyone has their own symptoms and tolerance levels — but there is a pattern that remains much the same.
 You may notice a loved one taking regular doses of medication and becoming highly irritable when they do not have the pills on hand.
 Alternately, suppose you are struggling with addiction.
 In that case, you might experience cravings that you cannot overlook, isolation from those you love, and a persistent need to gain access to your narcotic of choice regardless of the consequences.
 Addiction is as much mental as it is physical.

 Opiate withdrawal is a serious medical condition that often must be managed carefully by a team of professionals.
 If you suddenly stop using opioids, you may experience a dramatic increase in cravings followed by physical symptoms such as sweating, heart palpitations, fevers, and shaking.

 Treatment for Opioid Addiction

-Opioid addiction, like other addictions, can be treated with a dual approach of counseling and medication.
+Opioid use, like other addictions, can be treated with a dual approach of counseling and medication.
 Medication-assisted treatment options often include Buprenorphine-Naloxone treatment using the following opioid agonist medications to mimic the effect of opioids on the central nervous system and to reduce cravings for the drug: